-These consolidated financial statements have been prepared in accordance with International Financial Reporting Standards as adopted by the EU for the year ended 31 December 2021 for Czech Gas Network Investments S.à r.l. (the "Company" or "CGNI") and its subsidiaries (together the "Group").
-CGNI controls the operating entities GasNet, s.r.o. and GasNet Služby, s.r.o. (formerly GridServices, s.r.o., whose business name changed effective from 12 October 2020) through intermediate holding entity Czech Grid Holding a.s.
+These consolidated financial statements have been prepared in accordance with International Financial Reporting Standards as adopted by the EU for the year ended 31 December 2022 for Czech Gas Network Investments S.à r.l. (the "Company" or "CGNI") and its subsidiaries (together the "Group").
+CGNI controls the operating entities GasNet, s.r.o. and GasNet Služby, s.r.o. through the intermediate holding entity Czech Grid Holding a.s.